 - Relationships Scotland provide relationship counselling and family mediation and other family support services across Scotland.
 Their work supports individuals, couples and families experiencing relationship difficulties.

 Call 0345 119 2020 during office hours

-- We have a dedicated Suicide Prevention page with details of Suicide First Aiders you can contact if you are in crisis together with a full range of supports.
+- East Ayrshire Council have a dedicated suicide prevention strategy - Here to Listen - a Suicide Prevention page with details of Suicide First Aiders you can contact if you are in crisis together with a full range of supports

 - If you need someone to talk to, call The Samaritans any time, 24 hours a day for free on 116 123 from any phone.
 They won’t judge or tell you what to do.
 They will just listen.
 Alternatively, it may be easier to write down how you are feeling.